 Personal injuries can affect every aspect of your life, from your financials to your personal enjoyment of life.
-If you suffered your injury due to the negligent conduct of another person, you may have the ability to seek financial compensation from them through a personal injury lawsuit.
+If you suffered your injury due to another person’s negligent conduct, you might be able to seek financial compensation from them through a personal injury lawsuit.

-If you can prove the four elements of negligence – duty, breach of duty, causation, and damages– you may be able to recover for the harms that you have sustained.
-These harms may be financial in nature, such as medical costs, as well as personal, such as the effects of pain and suffering on your life.
+If you can prove the four elements of negligence – duty, breach of duty, causation, and damages– you might recover for the harm you have sustained.
+These harms may be financial in nature, such as medical costs, and personal, such as the effects of pain and suffering on your life.
 You may even be able to recover if you were partially responsible for causing the accident or your injuries.

 Proving the Elements of Negligence for a Personal Injury in Jersey City, NJ

-Personal injury lawsuits are available to victims who suffer their harms as a result of some negligent, reckless, or intentional conduct on the part of someone else.
-By far the most common conduct that creates liability is negligence.
+Personal injury lawsuits are available to victims who suffer harm as a result of some negligent, reckless, or intentional conduct on the part of someone else.
+By far, the most common conduct that creates liability is negligence.
 There are four key elements of a negligence claim in a New Jersey personal injury lawsuit: duty of care, breach of duty, causation, and damages.

 Duty of Care

-To establish liability, a victim must show not only that the defendant owed them a duty, but what that duty was.
+To establish liability, a victim must show that the defendant owed them a duty and what that duty was.
 Duties exist and are defined based on the relationship between the victim and the defendant.
 For instance, a doctor owes a patient a duty of care when they agree to treat them.
 Their duty will have different requirements than another legal duty (such as the one between a restaurant owner and a patron) because they are defined by what another reasonably prudent person in the same field as the defendant would have done in a similar situation.

 Breach of Duty

 Once you establish the existence and responsibilities of a legal duty, you must also show how the defendant failed to meet those responsibilities.
-This is referred to as breach of duty.
-As an example, drivers owe a duty to others on the road to drive responsibly and to obey traffic laws, so if a driver exceeds the speed limit or swerves without using turn signals, they are in breach of this duty.
-Proving breach of duty often requires plaintiffs to introduce expert witness testimony, which our Jersey City personal injury lawyers can help obtain for our clients.
+This is referred to as a breach of duty.
+For example, drivers owe a duty to others on the road to drive responsibly and obey traffic laws, so if a driver exceeds the speed limit or swerves without using turn signals, they are in breach of this duty.
+Proving a breach of duty often requires plaintiffs to introduce expert witness testimony, which our personal injury lawyers can help obtain for our clients.